logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/eks_ecr_integration.md

 Click on *Review policy*.
 Give a name to your policy and click on *Create policy*.

-Copy the *Role ARN* of your profile (not to be confused with the *Instance Profile ARNs* two lines bellow).
+Copy the *Role ARN* of your profile (not to be confused with the *Instance Profile ARNs* two lines below).

 <p align="center">
   <figure>